 SecApps comes with a number of tools to help you when doing manual web application security assessments.
 The workflow is very similar to the one used with intercepting proxies such as Burp and Zap, except that the process is greatly simplified due to the use of our embedded web security testing facilities delivered through the SecApps Browser Extension.

-The workflow begins by intercepting some targeted browser traffic, analysing the relevant HTTP transactions, manipulation of the requests and responses, fuzzing and finaly reporting and summarisation.
+The workflow begins by intercepting some targeted browser traffic, analyzing the relevant HTTP transactions, manipulation of the requests and responses, fuzzing and finaly reporting and summarization.
 In the hands of an experienced penetration tester, this methodology can be used to discover any web security vulnerability.
-With SecApps tools, this workflow can be utilised at any point without the need to configure proxies, installing additional software or making system-wide changes.
+With SecApps tools, this workflow can be utilized at any point without the need to configure proxies, installing additional software or making system-wide changes.

 Defining The Scope

 Make sure that you have the SecApps Browser Extension installed.
 Open the HTTPView application and configure the Scope as we don't want to capture everything but the traffic from the target application.
 For example, to capture only traffic from apple.com we may want to use

 *//apple.com/** as the scope.
 Multiple scopes can be selected so you can slice your tests in many different ways.

 The scope itself is defined as a series of glob rules.
 You can also use regular expressions.
 The scope can be changed during the testing session, so don't worry if you don't get it right the first time.
 The SecApps tools are designed so that you can do many tasks concurrently without affecting the end outcome.
 You can read more about the scope rules from the supplemented documentation that comes with each tool.
 The HTTPView scope docs can be found here.